FNF-CNE-Devs/YoshiCrafterEngine/README.md

-# Friday Night Funkin' - Yoshi Engine
+# Friday Night Funkin' - YoshiCrafter Engine
 ![Yoshi Engine's logo](art/banner_new.png)

 This is the repository of Yoshi Engine, a modification of Friday Night Funkin' which allows full modding without source code access.